Challenge Overview and Description

 Each entrant (individual or team) certifies, through the submission of a video to the contest, that the entry is his/her own original creative work and does not violate or infringe on the creative work of others, as protected under U.S. copyright law.

 Upon submission of materials, entrants agree that no further permission is needed to publically share their entry associated with their name and other data collected as part of the submission process.
-Moreover, at the time of submission, all contestants must complete a Oceans 180 Video Permission and Use of Copyrighted Material Form (Appendix II) and agree to license their video submission under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License (CC BY-NC-ND 3.0).
-Information regarding the terms of this Creative Commons license is available at: http://creativecommons.org/licenses/by-nc-nd/3.0/legalcode
+Moreover, at the time of submission, all contestants must complete an Ocean 180 Video Permission and Use of Copyrighted Material Form (Appendix III) and agree to license their video submission under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (CC BY-NC-ND 4.0).
+Information regarding the terms of this Creative Commons license is available at: http://creativecommons.org/licenses/by-nc-nd/4.0/legalcode

 - All entrants and team members (contestants) must be 18 years-of-age or older.